India, China airlines violate EU carbon law

 The Commission, the EU's executive arm, has the option of fining airlines that break its law, or even, as a last resort, banning repeat offenders from flying to Europe.

-To reduce tension, the Commission has looked to the United Nations' International Civil Aviation Administration (ICAO) to come up with a global approach to curbing emissions from airlines.
+To reduce tension, the Commission has looked to the United Nations' International Civil Aviation Administration ICAO.L to come up with a global approach to curbing emissions from airlines.

 The body is expected to meet next month to review progress.